January 10th, 2025

 +

-For students who might need to refresh or get extra support to improve their grade or continue performing at a satisfactory level in any middle or high school subject.
-Students must be prepared to receive tutoring by bringing their textbook, homework, quizzes, tests, or specific questions.
+For students who might need help to complete their homework or to refresh or get extra support to improve their grade or continue performing at a satisfactory level in any junior or high school subject.
+Students must be prepared to receive homework help and tutoring by bringing their textbook, homework, quizzes, tests, or specific questions.
+Tutors will be unable to help students who attend without their materials.

 +